 Upon completion of synthesized evaluation during the planning stage, a decision was reached: the main tunnel would be excavated by two 11.7 m diameter TBM, and the pilot tunnel by one TBM 4.8 m in diameter.
-During manufacturing of the TBM, one year at the fastest, tunnel construction at the east end from Toucheng to Pinglin, to go past the section of inferior geological conditions, thus reducing geological hazards.
+During manufacturing of the TBM, one year at the fastest, tunnel construction at the east end from Toucheng to Pinglin by drill and blast method, to go past the section of inferior geological conditions, thus reducing geological hazards.
 Figure 5 shows a scene during advancing of TBM in the main tunnel of Hsuehshan tunnel.

-2 Evaluation on Vertical Shaft Construction Methods
+2. Evaluation on Vertical Shaft Construction Methods